Personalities & Contemporary Witnesses

 Return to Wittenberg.

-The complete edition of Luther's Bible translation appears.
+The complete edition of Luther's Bible translation is published.

-Luther is Dean of the theological faculty of Wittenberg.
+Luther is Dean of the Faculty of Theology in Wittenberg.

-Luther ordained Prince George III. to the bishop of Merseburg.
+Luther ordinates Prince George III to Bishop of Merseburg.

-Luther dies on 18 February in Eisleben and is buried on February 22 in the Wittenberg Castle Church.
+On 18 February, Luther passes away in Eisleben and is buried on 22 February in the Wittenberg Castle Church.